MoSaif00/30-Days-JavaScript-Challenge/README.md

 # 30-Days-JavaScript-Challenge

-Here is practicing [30 Days Of JavaScript](https://javascript30.com/), referred to WebBos
+In this Repository i just practiced [30 Days Of JavaScript](https://javascript30.com/), I got to grasp some new information and tricks to use on JavaScript.

 ## day 1